Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Acknowledgments

 \section{Acknowledgments}

 \aftersec This work was supported in part by the NSF-grant No. DMS-1619884, USA; and MIRG-268398, ERC Future Proof and SNF 200021-132548, SNF 200021-146750 and SNF CRSII2-147633.
-The authors also would like acknowledge Dr.\ C. B., Vu and Dr.\ V. Q., Nguyen with their help on verifying the technical proofs and the numerical experiment. }
+The authors would like to acknowledge Dr.\ C. B., Vu, and Dr.\ V. Q., Nguyen with their help on verifying the technical proofs and the numerical experiment.
+The authors also thank Mr. Ahmet Alacaoglu, Mr. Nhan Pham, and Ms. Yuzixuan Zhu for their careful proofreading. }

 \beforesec